nickhinderer/interactive-web-map/reports/sprint2.md

 ### Epics not completed

+During this sprint, the team was unable to fully complete the Find Places epic.
+The epic entailed more planning and knowledge than previously perceived.

-During this sprint, the team was also unable to complete the Highlight Places epic as we had planned.
+The team was also unable to complete the Highlight Places epic as we had planned.
 The team stayed focused on the Find Places epic throughout the sprint and found the epic to be more challenging than initially expected.
 This led to a lack of time and focus that could be dedicated to approaching the Highlight Places epic.

 ## Retrospective